SimonShirley/simon-game-jam-2025/README.md

 In monochrome mode, all of the sequence sprites will be a dark grey and will flash white to indicate the sequence.

-F3 - Toggles the speed between each of the sequence flashes.

-F5 - Toggles a sound only mode.
+F3 - Toggles a sound only mode.
 In this mode, the computer will play the four tones from lowest to highest twice, before the game begins.
 Listen carefully to these as after these have played, the game will begin and only play the tones that correspond to the sequence colours.
 The colours will only flash to confirm the player's guesses.

+F5 - Toggles the speed between each of the sequence flashes.
+Fast mode will flash the sequence quicker.
+Will also reduce the time that the player's entry confirmation will flash and sound.

 F7 - Toggles Hints Mode.
 With hints enabled, the player will be given 3 hints that will help them through the game.
 Using a hint will repeat the sequence from the beginning and once the computer has revealed the sequence, the player will need to re-enter the sequence, **from the beginning**.
 If a hint is used, the player will __not__ score a point once the sequence has been correctly entered.

 Pressing P will start the game, based upon the options highlighted.

+Pressing M will return to the initial menu.

 ## Scoring
 The player will score 1 point for every correct sequencee entered, except when a hint is used.

 The game will keep track of a high-score throughout all playthroughs in memory, until the computer is restarted or powered off.

+## Loading the Game
+The game can be played on a Commodore 64 or using an emulator, such as [VICE](https://vice-emu.sourceforge.io/) or [online](https://c64online.com/c64-online-emulator/).

+Mount the d64 image into your Commodore's disk drive (which is usually device 8) and load using the following command:

+`LOAD "*",8,1`

 ## Credits
 Special thanks go to **DeadSheppy**, **Oberon** and **Sabbath** for supporting me in the creation of the game, for advice on what game modes to include and for testing the game.

 Thanks to **Retro Programmers Inside** (**RPI**) and **Phaze101** for hosting the game jam.

-## Loading the Game
-The game can be played on a Commodore 64 or using an emulator, such as **VICE**.

-Mount the d64 image into your Commodore's disk drive (which is usually device 8) and load using the following command:

-`LOAD "*",8,1`

-## Further Notes
 The source code was written in [Visual Studio Code](https://code.visualstudio.com/), using the [VS64 extension](https://github.com/rolandshacks/vs64) by Roland Shacks.